-We can create additional appetites that never existed before by either ingesting a substance that we like, or with behavior that causes our bodies to generate a substance we like (endorphins, adrenaline, etc.).
+We can create additional appetites that never existed before by either ingesting a substance that we like, or with behavior that causes our bodies to generate a substance we like (endorphins, adrenaline, dopamine etc.).
 Some may be ok with limited or occasional use but repeated or increasing amounts cause a risk of developing from an appetite into a habit or even an obsession or addiction.
-Some examples are food constituents (added salt, sugar, fat, unnatural additives), mild stimulants and depressants (caffeine, alcohol), recreational or other drugs and chemicals (nicotine etc.), gambling, over-exercise, gossiping, arguing, shopping, risk-taking, thrill-seeking or even self-denial, fasting, some types of meditation/hypnosis, escapist fantasy, fanaticism, etc.
+Substance examples include food constituents (added salt, sugar, fat, unnatural additives), mild stimulants and depressants (caffeine, alcohol) and recreational or other drugs and chemicals (nicotine, marijuana, pharmaceuticals etc.).
+Examples of behavior that can cause a “rush” that may create an “appetite” in some people include gambling, gossiping, arguing, shopping, falling in love or the pursuit of sexual conquest, risk-taking, thrill-seeking or even extreme exercise, self-denial, fasting, some types of meditation/hypnosis, escapist fantasy, fanaticism, etc.

 The world teaches that contentment is identifying something new or a different version of something already acquired or just recognizing that more of what you have is better, then you will be content when you get it.
 It focuses on the desire to get and the fun of getting, not being satisfied with what is had already.
 So for the world contentment is like identifying an appetite so that satisfying the appetite will cause a feeling of contentment.
 But having an appetite means that the satisfied feeling is only temporary, and more getting will be required soon, so there is no real or lasting contentment.
 If the appetite progresses into a habit or addiction there will be a sense of urgency to keep fulfilling an unmet need, which is the perfect opposite of contentment.
 The goal becomes “feeding the monkey on your back” to gain a moment of relief.
 So the world’s ideas on how to be content are lies designed to harm people, just like most other ideas the world teaches.